wdv4758h/pypy-extradoc/planning/py3.5/cpython-crashers.rst

   of buf being a read-write buffer, which is then mutated in-place.
   But if we call with a read-only buffer, mutate_flag is ignored (instead of rejecting a True value)---ioctl(x, y, "foo", True) will not actually mutate the string "foo", but the True is completely ignored.
+(I think this is a bug introduced during the Argument Clinic refactoring.)

 * re.sub(b'y', bytearray(b'a'), bytearray(b'xyz')) -> b'xaz'
   re.sub(b'y', bytearray(b'\\n'), bytearray(b'xyz')) -> internal TypeError

 * not a bug: argument clinic turns the "bool" specifier into PyObject_IsTrue(), accepting any argument whatsoever.
 This can easily get very confusing for the user, e.g. after messing up the number of